-Skip to main content Skip to home page
+Skip to main content Go to home page

 Generally, you receive your certificate via email within one day, but it may take up to 10 business days.

-All certificates are issued subject to a number of notes which you should read carefully.
+All certificates are issued subject to a number of notes which you should read carefully:

 Clearance certificate payment options

-You can pay the amount of land tax shown as outstanding on a property clearance certificate by credit card, BPAY or via your electronic lodgement network operator (ELNO).
+You can pay the amount of tax shown as outstanding on a property clearance certificate by credit card, BPAY or via your electronic lodgement network operator (ELNO).
 Contact your ELNO for further instructions.

 1. Gather required information